T

 landmark

 Dominating the Plaza de Armas, this magnificent cathedral was built on the foundations of an Inca palace.
-It houses a significant collection of colonial art, including the famous 'Last Supper' painting featuring a guinea pig.
+It houses an impressive collection of colonial art, including the famous 'Last Supper' painting featuring a guinea pig.

 A short walk from Plaza de Armas.